 This takes into account the physical size and the size in Watts.
 You should make sure to install a solar panel system that is big enough to power all your appliances, and also that you have the space required to install it.
 The physical size of the panel will vary depending on how powerful the system is (the more Watts, the bigger) and the type of solar cells used to build the panel.

 The wattage of the solar panel is probably the most important thing you need to get right since underestimating the number will lead to a lack of energy, and overestimating the wattage will lead to spending more money than you actually need.

 There are different types of solar panels with different efficiencies.
 Although their names might sound confusing, it is good to know at least the name not to be out-of-topic if your supplier happens to mention this.

 Monocrystalline silicon offers high efficiency and good heat tolerance characteristics with a small footprint.
 Polycrystalline (or multi-crystalline) silicon cell based solar panels are now the most popular choice in residential installs.
 There are also Amorphous (or thin-film) silicon cells, which use the least amount of silicon and are not very efficient.
 For an equivalent wattage, a crystalline panel will be smaller than an amorphous panel.

 Now you have the tools to choose the solar panel system that best suits your needs and be immersed in the world of solar energy.
 You should always compare different offers and see which supplier you find more convincing.

-To help you with this task, you can visit GreenMatch.co.uk and request up to four quotes for free.
+To help you with this task, our team at GreenMatch can provide you with up to 3 quotes for free.
 You will be contacted by different suppliers with their offers and you can then proceed to choose the one you prefer (there’s no obligation to choose any).